 Welcome to the Pak Research Group.

-Dr. Pak has led over a dozen research studies and clinical trials, and has also secured federal funding from NIH.
+She conducted a pioneering candidate gene study, that was the first to identify a variant on the inflammatory PDE4D gene linked to sleepiness in the general population in Brazil-which leads the way for future treatments targeting symptoms and reducing cardiovascular and Alzheimer's disease risk.
 Dr. Pak conducted the first-ever study examining metabolomics in the context of sleepiness, and identified metabolite associations with symptoms and cardiovascular disease risk.
-She conducted a pioneering candidate gene study, identifying a variant linked to sleepiness-which leads the way for future treatments targeting symptoms and reducing cardiovascular and Alzheimer's disease risk.
 Her work on examining the biological, metabolomic, and genetic mechanisms of sleepiness and the impact of continuous positive airway pressure on cell adhesion molecules in persons with obstructive sleep apnea has garnered recognition from leading organizations such as the American Academy of Sleep Medicine and the Mayo Clinic.

 The goal of her research is to improve sleep and quality of life of individuals and families.

-Follow us on Instagram @pakresearchgroup
+Follow us on Instagram! @pakresearchgroup